Becksteinlab/AdKGromacsTutorial/docs/posres.rst

 ..
 Attention:: Here the runtime of 10 ps is too short for real production
                use; typically 1–5 ns are used.

-.. rubric:: Generated a centered trajectory in the primary unitcell
+.. rubric:: Generate a centered trajectory in the primary unitcell

 In order to visually check your system, first create trajectory with all molecules in the primary unitcell (``-ur compact``; see also below the